Sales of pagers and paper maps rise in Moscow due to internet outages

 Stock photo: Getty Images

-Residents of Moscow have begun buying pagers, handheld radios, landline phones as well as road and foldable paper maps following internet outages in early March.
+Residents of Moscow have begun buying pagers, handheld radios, landline phones, road maps and foldable paper maps following internet outages in early March.

 Source: Bloomberg

-Details: According to data from Wildberries, one of Russia's largest online retailers, sales of handheld radios rose by 27% compared with early February, sales of landline phones increased by 25% and pager sales surged by 73%.
+Details: According to data from Wildberries, one of Russia's largest online retailers, sales of handheld radios are up 27% compared with early February, sales of landline phones have increased by 25%, and pager sales have soared by 73%.

 Advertisement:

-Sales of paper road maps saw the sharpest increase – up by 170%.
+Sales of paper road maps saw the sharpest increase – 170%.
 Foldable maps were purchased 70% more often.

 Background:

-- Mobile internet has been switched off in Moscow from 5 March.
+- Mobile internet has been switched off in Moscow since 5 March.
 Local mobile operators said the disruptions have been caused by "external restrictions" beyond their control.

 Support Ukrainska Pravda on Patreon!